mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 ### Understand the Customer Experience

+The final step of Empathize that helps to ensure we have a full picture of the customer experience (CX) is Journey Mapping.

 #### Journey map

+Creating a visual representation of the customer's journey creates a narrative we can follow which uncovers additional perspectives, factors, or problems we have not yet anticipated.

+INSERT CUSTOMER JOURNEY FLOW CHART

 ## Define

-Make sense of all the possibilities; determine which are feasible, which matter the most, and which should be acted upon.
+In the Define step of EDIPT we take the research done and use a few tools to make sense of the data.
+We determine all the possibilities; determine which are feasible, which matter the most, and which should be acted upon.

-### Understand Customer Needs & Motivation
-### Capture Additional Insights
+### Transfer Insights

+Insight Transfer Worksheet

+### Draw the Problem

+Draw the Problem Worksheet

 ### Convert Needs to Requirements

+Convert Needs to Requirements Worksheet

 ## Ideate

 Explore a large, diverse list of possible solutions which empowers you to create new, unique ideas instead of simply fixing old ones.

 ### Brainstorm Solutions

-### Uncover Other Areas to Explore
+Brainstorm Worksheet

+### Draw the Solution

+Draw the Solution Worksheet

 ## Prototype